Magnetme/Magnet.me-example-frontend-project/README.md

 ## Creating a custom component

 ### Angular based component:
+**Pro-tip:** Instead of following these step-by-step instructions you can take a look at either the `foo` or `bar` component in this repo.
+These are simple examples, and are probably easier to understand than a textual description.

 1. Create a folder in the `components` directory for your component
 2. Create any controllers/directives/filters etc. you like.
 These files should follow the following convention;
 	- Each file contains only one element.
 Everything is compiled together so there is no reason to cram everything together in one file.